Lyd-W/beckminster-crest/README.md

 ## Bugs

-I thoroughly tested the website in Safari and Chrome on a Macbook Pro and Safari and Edge on an iPhone 12 Pro Max.
+I thoroughly tested the website in Safari and Chrome on a MacBook Pro and Safari and Edge on an iPhone 12 Pro Max.
 Throughout the development of the website, the following bugs were found:

 |   Bug Description                         | Resolved |    Resolution Description                               |
 |-------------------------------------------|----------|---------------------------------------------------------|